-In some ways, the FHFC-CRF program is like SHIP, although it is not the same as SHIP.
-Some SHIP program requirements such as the maximum income set-aside (120%) apply to the FHFC-CRF program.
-Others, such as the SHIP homeownership and construction set-asides, do not apply to the CRF program.
+The FHFC-CRF program is not identical to the SHIP program.
+Some SHIP program requirements, such as the maximum income set-aside of 140%, apply when using FHFC-CRF funds for mortgage assistance and emergency repairs.
+However, there are no income limits for rental assistance under FHFC-CRF.
+Other requirements, such as the SHIP homeownership and construction set-asides, do not apply to the CRF program.
 There is no requirement to set aside 30% of funds for very low or low-income applicants, although in the current state of emergency, many local SHIP offices will be serving high percentages of these income levels.